Meet with us wherever you are! Schedule through B-Successful and we'll send you a

 - How do I know if a course I've taken or plan to take at another college will count

 toward integrative neuroscience requirements?

-Decisions regarding transfer credits are made by the director of the Integrative Neuroscience Program.
+Decisions regarding transfer credits are made by IN faculty.
 To find out if a course taken elsewhere will count toward your integrative neuroscience requirements, check the transfer equivalency table.

-If the course does not show on the transfer equivalency table, submit a completed course evaluation form or future course evaluation form, including a full course syllabus and course description.
+If the course does not show on the transfer equivalency table, submit a course evaluation form, including a full course syllabus and course description.
 You must be logged into your browser using your B-mail account in order for the form to work correctly.
 Please complete the form carefully.

 Please be aware that evaluation of these petitions can take up to a week or more.